 In fact, entirely different regions of the brain light up when people are making a moral decision that feels impersonal (like flipping a switch to kill one person but save a group) than one that feels intensely emotional (like still saving the group, but by pushing one person off a bridge).
 With that in mind, Adkins says, we need to involve the emotion-focused areas of the brain when teaching ethics, too.

 Moral judgment is generally the result of quick, automatic evaluations that people consider “intuitions.”
-Influential psychologist Jonathan Haidt, author of The Happiness Hypothesis, built a case for this starting with a 2001 paper called “The Emotional Dog and Its Rational Tail: A Social Intuitionist Approach to Moral Judgment.”
+Influential psychologist Jonathan Haidt, author of The Happiness Hypothesis and The Righteous Mind, built a case for this starting with a 2001 paper called “The Emotional Dog and Its Rational Tail: A Social Intuitionist Approach to Moral Judgment.”

 Simply put, Haidt’s argument is that reasoning occurs after an emotional intuition.
 In other words, the brain doesn’t behave like a judge making an impartial decision, it acts like a lawyer justifying the decision made.
 Knowing that, Adkins says, means that ethics training should be approached differently.